chocfountain/boba/rentry/rentry hi3er full.md

-VampyHime#9207: was a beta tester and translator for beta Camelva#7085: helped with build testing and data gathering Rafe#5610: helped rekindled the GC again and is also a rentry editor Starlight#9581: ER help section
-FrediSK#5056: helped with kalpas boss
+VampyHime#9207: was a beta tester and translator for beta Camelva#7085: helped with build testing and data gathering Rafe#5610: helped rekindled the GC again and is also a rentry editor Starlight#9581: ER help section with story progression FrediSK#5056: helped with kalpas boss
 Korath#5931: kalpas boss help
 Kaga#1780 (Citrus): helped get builds out there for people to see, theory crafter, tester and beta tester.
+They are also a youtuber

 **Unnamed people who helped:**
 KenTJY#3888: theory crafter and tester